 (Offered as POSC 374 and LJST 374) This seminar explores the role of rights in addressing inequality, discrimination, and violence.
 This course will trace the evolution of rights focused legal strategies aimed at addressing injustice coupled with race, gender, disability, and citizenship status.
 We will evaluate how rights-based activism often creates a gap between expectation and realization.
 This evaluation will consider when and how rights are most efficacious in producing social change and the possibility of unintended consequences.

 Requisite: One introductory POSC course or its equivalent.
 Limited to 15 students.
 Spring semester.
 Professor Bumiller.

-Priority given to political science majors
+If Overenrolled: Priority given to political science majors

 Attention to Issues of Class, Attention to Issues of Gender and Sexuality, Attention to Issues of Race, Attention to Research, Attention to Writing, Writing Intensive